j-dexter/data-science-for-business-with-R/02_Data_Understanding/data_understanding_philosophy.md

 Buy now your data should have all the predictor features along with the target feature i.e., Tidy Data.

-1. Glimpse() Function to View data and understand various ways features can be grouped into feature categories.
+1. **Glimpse() Function** to View data and understand various ways features can be grouped into feature categories.
-    * Question to ask: How do these features relate together (e.g., descritive features, time-based, department, etc.)
+   * Question to ask: How do these features relate together (e.g., descritive features, time-based, department, etc.).
-2. c
+   * **Pro-Tip:** Breakdown data collection activities in to strategic areas.
+2. **Exploratory Data Analysis (EDA)**
+   * Separated Into Two Steps
+      * EDA Part 1: Data Summarization w/skimr::skim()